traefik/traefik-helm-chart/EXAMPLES.md

 This example is using the default StorageClass.
 If needed, you can set your own.

-In Traefik, ACME certificates are stored in a JSON file that needs to have a 0600 file mode.
+In Traefik Proxy, ACME certificates are stored in a JSON file that needs to have a 0600 file mode.
 By default, Kubernetes recursively changes ownership and permissions for the content of each volume.
 An initContainer is used to avoid an issue on this sensitive file.
 See